Hong Yung Lee Book Award in Korean Studies

 Review Process: All submissions will undergo a preliminary review by the Koreanist faculty at UC Berkeley.
 Subsequently, the Center for Korean Studies will form an independent external review committee composed of representatives from the field of Korean Studies outside UC Berkeley to review and assess the finalists’ books and select the winner.

-The result will be announced in the fall of 2023, followed by an award ceremony featuring a special lecture by the awardee(s)’s and an invited scholar respondent’s presentation at the Center for Korean Studies at UC Berkeley.
+The result will be announced in the fall of 2026, followed by an award ceremony in the spring of 2027 featuring a special lecture by the awardee(s) and an invited scholar respondent’s presentation at the Center for Korean Studies at UC Berkeley.

 Inquiries may be directed to: stevenlee@berkeley.edu